History of the Potomac Concert Band

 County Board of Education Supervisor of Music, and was assisted by Frank R. Munson, band director at Beall High School

 in Frostburg.
-Mr. Munson took over as director in 1956, and the band performed year long schedule.
+Mr. Munson took over as director in 1956, and the band performed a year long schedule.
 In 1957 the

 group became the Potomac Concert Band under the sponsorship of Local 787 of the American Federation of Musicians.
 Munson